kinners00/nessus_agent/README.md

 # Bolt Quickstart

 If you've never used bolt before, the easiest way to get started is with a bolt project.
-Bolt Projects allow you to keep/organise your bolt automation in a single space.
+Bolt projects allow you to keep/organise your bolt automation in a single space.
 I've created a skeleton of a bolt project here: https://github.com/kinners00/bolt_sandbox.

 1. Download/clone repo above
 2. Populate your own target inventory information in the ```inventory.yaml``` file (make sure and remove what you don't need and delete #hashs)